Jacoblightning/FlipperVideo/README.md

 # FlipperVideo
 A helper to install video files on a Flipper Zero (Get yours now at shop.flipperzero.one)

+# Credits

+All credit for the script helper2.py goes to JacobTDC.
+Find the original script [here](https://gist.github.com/JacobTDC/524322a78bb0ba5008604d905ccd4270)

 # Converting a YouTube video

 To convert a YouTube video to a flipper file:

-run the yt2flip.py file with no arguments.
+run the `yt2flip.py` file with no arguments.

 # Converting an mp4

 To skip the downloading and convert an mp4 file directly,

-run helper2.py <inputfile.mp4> <outputfile.bnd>
+run `helper2.py <inputfile.mp4> <outputfile.bnd>`

 # Transfering to flipper